 The opt in form

-First off, to turn more website visitors into subscribers, Cult Beauty use a pop-up opt-in form, which appears shortly after landing on the website.
+Firstly, to turn more website visitors into subscribers, Cult Beauty use a pop-up opt-in form, which appears shortly after landing on the website.

-This grabs your attention and is more likely to convert than the static opt in bar at the top of the page.
+This grabs your attention and is more likely to convert than the static opt-in bar at the top of the page.

 It also means that anyone signing up to the mailing list is likely to become a customer.
 Which means Cult Beauty are building a highly relevant and primed audience.